particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 Note that the M-SoM does not support tethering and cannot be used to supply a cellular network connection to a Raspberry Pi with the M-HAT.

 ### One-time configuration - Firmware settings
-The following code can be used to enable Ethernet on the M-HAT.
+The following code can be used to enable 3V3_AUX power on the M-HAT.
 This only needs to be done once and the device must be reset after configuration for the changes to take effect.
 It requires Device OS 5.9.0 or later.

 ```cpp